What Nursing School Questions Should You Ask Admissions Advisors?

 - Have a cumulative GPA of 3.0 or higher (including a 3.0 GPA for all prerequisite science courses).

-- Earn a score of 80 or higher on the Health Education Systems, Inc. (HESI) Admission Assessment exam (required 80% in each of the following sections: Reading Comprehension, Grammar, Vocabulary, Math and A&P)
+- Earn a score of 80 or higher on the Health Education Systems, Inc. (HESI) Admission Assessment exam (required 80% in each of the following sections: Reading Comprehension, Grammar, Vocabulary, Math, and Anatomy & Physiology)

 4. Will I Be Able to Succeed Without Any Prior Nursing Experience?

 The ABSN program at UST is designed to help those with either 60 college credits or an existing non-nursing bachelor’s degree enter the field on an accelerated timeline.
-You can apply to our hybrid online program regardless of your background in biology, interior design or any other area.
-It is worth noting that although those with bachelor’s degrees in a scientific discipline may have an easier time adjusting to the rigors of accelerated nursing school, students from all academic backgrounds can indeed succeed.
+You can apply to our hybrid online program regardless of your academic background.
+Although those with bachelor’s degrees in a scientific discipline may have an easier time adjusting to the rigors of accelerated nursing school, students from all academic backgrounds can succeed.

 You can expect to take classes that build on the fundamentals of sciences during the early semesters of the curriculum, but if you’ve never taken those classes before, don’t fret.
 All students accepted into the ABSN program at UST must take the same prerequisite courses, so you’ll start on a similar academic footing as classmates with a science background.